 A realistic take on the process of tensioning the net must involve an acknowledgment of errors inherent in the final values.
-A review of industry standards suggested variations in applied tension loads on the order of $\pm 20\%$.
+A review of industry standards suggested that tension loads applied could vary by up to 10%.

 Because of its scale, the cable net must be viewed as a dynamic structure, one that at any time assumes a unique form that corresponds to the sum total of loads applied.
 Those loads, which include the weight of panels, thermal strains, air pressures and applied prestress forces, will vary over time.
 Consequently the position of each cable net node will also vary.
-Put another way, each unique combination of loads yields a corresponding unique cable net shape.
+Put another way, each unique combination of loads yields a corresponding, unique cable net shape.

 It is essential to understand and quantify the maximum conceivable movements in the nodes of the cable net under all realistic environmental conditions.
-Were any of these movements to result in the transfer of tensile forces to the infill panels, such forces would quickly overwhelm the delicate aluminum elements.
+Were any of these movements to result in the transfer of tensile forces to the infill panels, such forces could quickly overwhelm the delicate aluminum elements.
 The cruciform connector arms thus hold each panel in place with minimal restraint in order to allow for unrestrained movement of adjacent cable net nodes.